VenalityXT/Linux-Logical-Volume-Management-LVM-Configuration/README.md

 ## **Step 1: Creating Virtual Disks in VirtualBox**

 To simulate working with multiple physical drives (and to avoid accidentally wiping my boot volume... again), two additional **2 GB virtual disks** were added to the VM using VirtualBox.
-These disks were configured as **dynamically allocated**, meaning they only consume host storage as data is written.
+These disks were configured as **dynamically allocated**, which we'll circle back to later.

 The **2 GB size** was chosen intentionally as it’s the minimum practical amount for Logical Volume Management (LVM).
 Smaller disks make partitioning and metadata allocation difficult, while 2 GB provides enough space to perform key LVM operations effectively.